websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/migration-from-audience-targeting/migrating-to-segmentation-and-personalization.md

-# Migrating from Audience Targeting to Segmentation and Personalization
+# Migrating to Segmentation and Personalization

-Starting Liferay DXP 7.2, Liferay integrates all the Segmentation and Personalization functionality in the core product.
-You don't longer need to use the Audience Targeting app's functionality, but you must migrate the Audience Targeting segments into the core Liferay Segmentation.
+Starting with Liferay 7.2, Segmentation and Personalization functionality was integrated into the core product.
+Users of Audience Targeting must migrate their Audience Targeting segments to the core Liferay Segmentation.

 There are three steps in this migration: